ourhimalayas/txt/content/gettr/README.md

 `@miles 12/7/2021 2:11 PM (UTC)`

 7/12/2021 “Hcoin To the Moon" Hits #1 🥇on 6 Countries' iTunes Rock Charts on 5th Day of Launch 🎉🎉🎉🎉🎉🎉🎉<br/>Thank you very much to all our brothers and sisters in HongKong, Taiwan, New Zealand, Australia, Laos, Singapore!🙏🙏🙏🙏🙏🙏🙏<br/><br/>https://gnews.org/1729807/<br/><br/>12月7号，Hcoin To the Moon上线第5天位列6国iTunes摇滚音乐榜首🥇！🎉🎉🎉🎉🎉🎉🎉<br/>感谢香港，台湾，新西兰, 澳大利亚，老挝，新加坡的兄弟姐妹们！🙏🙏🙏🙏🙏🙏🙏

 ---

-`@miles 12/7/2021 5:04 AM (UTC)`

-On Dec.
-6, 2021, hundreds of police and over 100 people from BBMG sent by the CCP violently seized Pangu’s assets.
-Over 1,000 employees and guests were thrown out of the Pangu hotel, and my father, who is over 90 years old, was driven out of his home.
-This is the CCP’s yet another atrocity against my family and employees after the $13 billion fine and illegal auction of Pangu's assets by the Dalian Intermediate Court!
-All is totally illegal!
-It’s a law-trampling, immoral, and inhumane mass arrest and robbery directed by the CCP kleptocrats!<br/><br/>Intermediate People’s Court of Dalian, Liaoning Province Public Announcement<br/><br/>https://gnews.org/1727858/<br/><br/>Appointment of Emergency Property Management Company for Pangu Plaza<br/><br/>https://gnews.org/1727906/

----